College of Nursing

 NURS 3840 FORMATION OF PROFESSIONAL NURSING PRACTICE (5) DSL/LEC.
 5. Admission to the School of Nursing RN to BSN Program.
 Examines concepts, theories, and competencies fundamental to the formation of professional nursing practice.

-NURS 3940 HEALTHCARE AND LEADERSHIP IN NURSING ABROAD (3) LEC.
+NURS 3940 HEALTHCARE IN THE GLOBAL ARENA (2-3) LEC.
 45. LAB.
 0. Pr.
 NURS 3230 and NURS 3330.
-Study abroad learning opportunity to explore healthcare, culture, cultural values, nursing leadership, and nursing regulation in Seville, Spain.
+Study abroad learning opportunity to explore healthcare delivery and cost, licensure and certification, and culture in the global arena.
+Course may be repeated for a maximum of 6 credit hours.

 NURS 3970 SPECIAL TOPICS IN NURSING (3) LEC.
 3. Focused study plan designed for students who are out of sequence in the professional nursing curriculum.
 Course may be repeated for a maximum of 6 credit hours.